 Landsat OLI imagery was mosaicked and atmospherically corrected in ENVI 5.3 using its Quick Atmospheric Correction (QuAC) algorithm.
 The resulting image was then used for a supervised 2015 land cover classification following discussions of an appropriate classification scheme with The Nature Conservancy.
 The ASTER DEMS were also mosaicked to produce one, continuous data layer for the MNGWPD.

-All non-raster ancillary data was rasterized for later use in the LUCIS model.
+All non-raster ancillary data were rasterized for later use in the LUCIS model.
 This process included generating intermediate data layers, such as distance rasters, for spatial analysis.
 These raster data layers were created individually based on ranking criteria and objectives defined within the LUCIS model.
 Throughout the processing stage, datasets were organized and divided based on the goals and objectives defined in the LUCIS criteria matrix (Appendix B).

 Data Analysis